County Treasurers and Public Trustees

 Each county clerk and recorder shall evidence payment of the documentary fee

-imposed in this article by imprinting, typing, stamping, or writing in ink on
+imposed in this article in the recording annotation or by imprinting, typing, stamping, or writing in ink on

 the margin or other blank portion of every document to which such fee applies